Overview

 1. The merchant requests auth to hold the customer's funds.

-2. Solidgate acknowledges receipt and forwards the request to the acquirer for determination of auth approval.
+2. Solidgate receives the request and sends it to the acquirer to decide on the auth approval.

 3. Solidgate receives the auth response from the acquirer.